GeoffroyS/Handwritten-digits-classifier/README.md

 ![digits distribution](https://i.imgur.com/0dfifFY.png "Distribution of all 10 digits in the dataset")

-## Training the CNN
+## Training the NN
-Let's create a CNN with 784 (28px * 28px) neurons in the input layer, 30 in one hidden layer and 10 (for the values 0 to 9) in the output
+Let's create a NN with 784 (28px * 28px) neurons in the input layer, 30 in one hidden layer and 10 (for the values 0 to 9) in the output
 layer: `nn = neuralnet.NeuralNet([784, 30, 10])`
 and then train it:
 `nn._stochastic_gd(training_data_list, 30, 10, 3.0, validation_data=validation_data_list)`